ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 date: '2022-03-26'
 tags: ['unity']
 draft: false
-summary: Bitwise operations are ones of the most basic operations you can give to a processor.
-They can be very usefull in unity to manipulate the layerMasks.
+summary: Bitwise operations are one of the most basic operations you can give to a processor.
+They can be very useful in unity to manipulate layerMasks.
 ---

 ## The bitwise operators

-When using bitwise, you need to consider numbers as a bit string.
+When using bitwise operators, you need to consider numbers as bit strings.
 So when you see "10" don't think about it as a number but more as two bits, one equal to 1 and the other equal to 0.
 Once you undersand that, you just need to learn your basic logical operators tables of truth.

 ---